MaciejMatch/API-Testing-in-Postman/README.md

 Created by Maciej Miszewski – QA / Software Tester

 ## 📎 Notes
 This project was created for educational and portfolio purposes.
-The ReqRes API is a public API intended for testing and learning.
+The Restful-booker is a public API intended for testing and learning.